Last week I gave a talk to a room of people about 3 numbers that can change your life. And I’d like to share them with you…

 Having a high income only helps you get to financial independence to the extent that you save more.
 Yes, good investment returns help, no doubt about that.
 But the key to getting to financial independence quicker is increasing your savings rate.

 You can use the FI-o-meter to run the numbers for yourself.
 But here are the key points:

-- At a saving rate of 10%, you are setting yourself up to have to work for 50+ years.
+- At a saving rate of 10% or less, you are setting yourself up to have to work for 50+ years.

 - But at a saving rate of 50% you get to financial independence in 19 years (if you start with nothing).

-- And if you can manage a 75% savings rate, it takes only 8 years from a standing start to get to financial independence.
+- And if you can manage a 75% savings rate, it takes only 8 years to go from broke to financially independent.

 If you haven’t seen this content before, you may (like the inmates I spoke to) be a bit shocked and wonder: why has no one has told you this before?